TalkingParents. A communication platform for co-parents. Sign in Open navigation

 |

-Understanding the differences between physical and legal joint custody.
+The differences between joint physical and legal custody.

 |

 Custody usually comes into question when two parents separate or divorce.
-There are two distinct types of custody when it comes to your children: physical and legal.
+There are two types of custody when it comes to children: physical and legal.
+Physical custody concerns children's living situations, while legal custody refers to their parents' rights to make significant decisions on their behalf.
+Co-parents who wish to share rights for their kids in either capacity often file for joint custody.

 Father hugging daughter

 Joint legal custody means that both parents must make significant decisions on behalf of the child together.
-Just because one parent has sole physical custody, meaning the child lives with them full time, they may not have sole legal custody.
-For example, let’s say the parent with sole physical custody wants to enroll their child in a new school.
-They may still need permission from the child’s other parent if joint legal custody is in place.
+Just because one parent has sole physical custody doesn't mean they have sole legal custody.
+For example, let's say the parent with sole physical custody wants to enroll their child in a new school.
+They may still need permission from the child's other parent if joint legal custody is in place.

-Joint custody, both physical and legal, is preferred by most psychological experts and law professionals.
-It results in a much better outcome for the children if the parents can get along reasonably well.
+Joint custody, both physical and legal, is preferred by most psychological experts and law professionals because it typically results in a better outcome for the children.
+However, certain factors can prevent shared custody from being granted.
+Judges may choose not to award joint custody due to a parent's criminal record or out-of-state residence.

 Couple talking to lawyer